 After Skin Cancer Treatment

 Following specific skin cancer treatments, it is possible that some type of follow up cancer treatments will be recommended to supplement and/or keep a close watch on your skin.
 Your Virginia Oncology Associates cancer specialist team will inform you of what is recommended based on your unique skin cancer treatment plan.

 There are precautions you can take to help prevent future skin cancers from developing.
 Because skin cancer is caused by ultraviolet (UV) ray exposure from the sun we suggest you limit exposure.
 But as a Virginia resident you don’t want to stay indoors so here are some things that you can do to be preventative:

 - Cover up with a shirt – even when swimming.
 There are swim shirts that offer SPF or UPF (Ultraviolet Protection Factor) fabric in case your sunscreen lotion wears off.
 If you don’t have a shirt that states that it offers sun protection, consider a darker colored or a brighter colored shirt that blocks more of the sun’s rays versus a light or white shirt.

 - Wear a hat.
 Our scalps are very susceptible to developing skin cancer over time and it’s a difficult place to put SPF location.

 - Wear sunglasses.
 The area around our eyes and our actual eyes can develop cancer from sun exposure.
 Be sure your lenses block UV rays.

 - Use sunscreen 30 SPF or higher and reapply every 2 hours or after getting out of the water.
 Don’t forget your ears!
-Try to dry off if you’re exceptionally wet before apply sunscreen otherwise it will simply run off your skin rather than soak into wet skin.
+Try to dry off if you’re exceptionally wet before applying sunscreen otherwise it will simply run off your skin rather than soak into your wet skin.